-Description of the process used to determine the extent to which existing state regulations and practices encompass the requirements for home and community-based settings, and the actions taken to assess the home and community-based characteristics of the locations where services are delivered currently
+Description of the process used to determine the extent to which existing state regulations and practices encompass the requirements for home and community-based settings.

-The state plan to achieve compliance with federal regulations
+Part 3 - Activities to Achieve Settings Compliance

+The State's plan to achieve compliance with federal regulations, including actions required for assessment of home and community-based services settings, validation of results, remediation processes, heightened scrutiny determinations, transition of recipients from non-compliant settings, and ongoing monitoring, as well as actions to accomplish required statutory, regulatory and policy changes, and timeline for accomplishing all activities.

+Part 4 - Input from the Public

-Public comment and response
+A summary of public comment to date and SDS response

-- Appendix A Systemic Review of Statute and Regulation - Appendix B Settings Qualities Checklist and Exploratory Questions for HBC Settings - Appendix C Provider Self-Assessment of Settings Tool - Appendix D Evidence of Public Information and Opportunity for Public Comment
+Appendix A - Systemic Review of Statute and Regulation

+Appendix B - Settings Qualities Checklist and Exploratory Questions for HBC Settings

+Appendix C - Voluntary Provider Self-Assessment of Settings Tool

+Appendix D - Evidence of Public Information and Opportunity for Public Comment

+Part 1

-STATE EDUCATIONAL ACTIVITIES FOR PROVIDERS
+EDUCATIONAL ACTIVITIES FOR PROVIDERS, RECIPIENTS, AND OTHER STAKEHOLDERS

-SDS decided that the best approach to assessing the Alaska home and community-based services program would be to work with the stakeholder community to gain an understanding of the scope of the new federal regulations and their potential impact on service delivery.
+SDS decided that the best approach to initially assessing the settings aspects of Alaska's home and community-based services program would be to work with the stakeholder community to gain an understanding of the potential impact of the new federal regulations on service delivery.
 As SDS began a review of state regulations and policies, it implemented concurrently a process of sharing information about the new regulations and of gaining feedback from shareholders through series of contacts that included on-line webinars, interactive community forums, and informative updates via SDS E-Alerts, the email network used to send notices and other information to providers.

-To educate providers regarding the new regulations, and to encourage providers to review the locations where they provide services, SDS created the Provider Self-Assessment of Settings survey for provider to use to evaluate their operations in light of the settings requirements.
+To educate providers regarding the new regulations, and to encourage providers to review the locations where they provide services, SDS created the voluntary Provider Self-Assessment of Settings survey for provider to use to evaluate their operations in light of the settings requirements.
 A variation of the survey was posted online for two purposes: 1) gaining feedback regarding providers' perceptions of their own compliance with those requirements, and 2) discovering the settings issues that could benefit from technical assistance.